Skip to content

 kendo's MCP server provides:

-• 15 tools — create, update, search, and delete issues, time entries, epics, sprints, comments, and branch links
+• Tools — create, update, search, and delete issues, time entries, epics, sprints, comments, reports, and branch links

-• 10 resources — read-only access to projects, issues, lanes, sprints, epics, members, teams, and GitHub repos
+• Resources — read-only access to projects, issues, lanes, sprints, epics, members, teams, and GitHub repos

 Authorization & Security